New Student Registration and Orientation at Spring Valley in Glenwood Springs

 Do I have to attend New Student Registration?

 Yes.
-All incoming students are required to attend one of the three Registration sessions followed by Orientation the weekend before classes.
+All incoming students are required to attend New Student Registration and Orientation.
 The material covered will be essential to your transition into Colorado Mountain College (i.e. placement tests, information on campus resources, advising, and fine tuning fall class schedules, etc.).
 This also applies to all students as well as transfer students.

 What is the fee for?

-The $175 fee charged for Orientation includes your food and housing during registration and covers the sessions and services utilized.
+The fee charged ($175) for Orientation includes your food and housing during Registration and covers the activities, sessions and services utilized.
+(The $145 is minus lodging if you choose to stay at a local hotel.)

 How do I pay for New Student Registration?